kelvinn/openshift-splunk-cartridge/README.md

 3) The Python bindings have a bug (https://github.com/splunk/splunk-sdk-python/issues/65) that is relevant to running Splunk on OpenShift.
 A patch is on the way, but take note if you intent to connect this way.

 ## Installation
-1. Create a gear with an existing cartridge.
+1. Create an Application based on existing web framework.
+If in doubt, just pick "Do-It-Yourself 0.1" or "Python 2.7"
+2. Click on "Continue to the application overview page."
-2. On the Application page, click on "Or, see the entire list of cartridges you can add".
+3. On the Application page, click on "Or, see the entire list of cartridges you can add".
-3. Under "Install your own cartridge" enter the following URL: https://raw.github.com/kelvinn/openshift-splunk-cartridge/master/metadata/manifest.yml
+4. Under "Install your own cartridge" enter the following URL: https://raw.github.com/kelvinn/openshift-splunk-cartridge/master/metadata/manifest.yml
-4. Next and Add Cartrdige.
+5. Next and Add Cartrdige.
 Wait a few minutes for Splunk to download and install.
-5. Logon to Splunk at: https://your-app.rhcloud.com/ui
+6. Logon to Splunk at: https://your-app.rhcloud.com/ui

 ## Cartridge Details